ringcentral/ringcentral-softphone-js/README.md

 Show the text to the caller and/or callee so they can see live transcription.

-## Play recorded audio
+### Play recorded audio

 You can create a program to make a phone cal or answer a phone call and play recorded audio.
 This is good for announcement purpose.
 This is also good for quick voicemail drop.

 ## Todo

-- stay alive
+- Keep SIP sessoin alive
 - How to create a publish message
 - How to forward a call
+- Multiple inbound call conflicts